 Confused about whether you should consume ghee during weight loss!
 You can consult a Truweight nutritionist for FREE.

 Preparation of Ghee or Clarified Butter

 Ghee can be made from cow, buffalo, goat, or sheep milk.
-Mostly cow’s milk is used to make ghee.
+Though, generally, the cow’ milk is employed for the same.

 Ghee is mostly prepared by traditional methods in Indian households by clarification of milk fats.